anlbora/bankManagementSystem/README.md

 1. Launch the application by running `main.py`.
 2. Sign up for a new account or log in with an existing account.
-3. Use the respective buttons in the AdminPanel to manage movies, directors, and user accounts.
+3. Use the respective buttons in the Main Window to manage accounts, transfers, credit cards and credits.